cacilhas/rayframe/README.md

 - `Camera *raylib.Camera`: for 3D rendering
 - `FPS int`: how many frames per second
+- `InFront3D bool`: whether 3D must be rendered in front of 2D rendering
 - `OnResize func(int, int, boot)`: a callback called whenever the window is resized, passing the new size (width and height) and whether it’s fullscreen.